 - The highest-earning 10 percent make $101,650 or more.

 What Is the Job Outlook?

 The job outlook is bright.
-In fact, employment of sonographers is expected to increase by 19 percent between 2018 and 2028, which is much faster than the average for all occupations.
+In fact, employment of sonographers is expected to increase by 15 percent from 2021 to 2031, which is much faster than the average for all occupations.*

 Much of the growth is due to the fact that ultrasound technology is increasingly being seen as a good alternative to more costly and invasive diagnostic procedures.
 It is also being used in more and more doctors' offices, diagnostic labs, and outpatient care settings.

 Experienced professionals who maintain certification in multiple sub-specialties will continue to have the best job prospects.